Seeds of STEM Project Team

 Co-PI, Melissa-Sue John advises the curriculum development team on issues of stereotyping, diversity and multiculturalism.
 Dr. John brings to the project expertise in studying the academic achievement gap in Science, Technology, Engineering, and Math.
 Melissa-Sue John is a Research Associate in the Department of Social Science and Policy Studies at Worcester Polytechnic Institute.
 Dr. John obtained her doctoral degree in Social Psychology from the University of Connecticut.
 Her research area investigates the effects of being categorized (e.g., ethnic minority, female, immigrant) on general attitudes (e.g. stereotyping) and behavior (e.g., hiring, promotion, voting, sentencing).
 Dr. John is a member of APA, SPSP, and SPSSI and has reviewed for a number of conferences and peer reviewed journals.

-Graduate RA, assisting with data analysis and reporting of the evaluation processes, video coding and instrument development for curriculum outcomes assessment.
+Susmitha Wunnava is a Graduate Research Assistant, assisting with data analysis and reporting of the evaluation processes, video coding and instrument development for curriculum outcomes assessment.
 She is currently pursuing her Ph.D in the Data Science program at WPI.
 Her research interests are in Educational Data Mining, Text Mining and Social Network Analysis.
 She received her Masters degree in Predictive Analytics from Northwestern University and has a strong background in Mathematics and Statistics.
 She has 8 years of industry experience working as a database analyst/programmer.
 She is a strong advocate of children’s STEM education and with personal experience raising her two kids, believes that we can make a difference if we start early on.

 A current undergraduate at Worcester Polytechnic Institute, Leah Holt is studying Robotics Engineering as well as German Language and Culture.
 Leah assists throughout the project; helping in areas such as data collection, video coding, and curriculum development, as well as overall support.

 Lisa Spalding is a Robotics Engineering major at Worcester Polytechnic Institute.
-She joined the Seeds of Stem project team this fall because of her interest in STEM education.
+She joined the Seeds of Stem project team in Fall 2017 because of her interest in STEM education.
 Her main role is to proofread and help develop the curriculum, as well as organize and laminate materials.
 Her hobbies, other than robotics, are sailing, singing and skiing.

 Akshaj “Achu” Balasubramanian is an undergraduate student, currently studying Mathematics and Computer Science at Worcester Polytechnic Institute.
 Achu mainly works on proofreading and suggesting improvements for the Seeds of STEM curriculum.
 His passion for this project stems (mind the pun) from his interest in education.